 - It simultaneously works to amplify computer sound, mp3 sound, and even FM transmitters.
 Though it requires a few more cords to set up when the system arrives, the directions and FAQ’s are very clear.

-- The voice commands could be more responsive and better attuned to a natural voice.
+- The voice commands to raise or lower the volume could be more responsive and better attuned to a natural voice.
 Google Voice Search has me used to effective voice recognition, and it’s frustrating when it doesn’t work as smoothly as my smartphone does.

 I hope this review was helpful to anyone who is researching an amplification system in your school.
 If you’d like more information about how to take care of your voice, check out the University of Iowa’s Voice Academy.